2012 Wellesley High School Lacrosse Season

-When ingested, I’m severely allergic to peanuts, tree-nuts, and sesame seeds.
-I’m also allergic to red fruits, and I’m only mildly allergic to wheat, trees, grasses, and mosses.
+When ingested, I often experience severe allergic reactions to peanuts, tree-nuts, and sesame seeds.
+I’m also allergic to wheat, trees, grasses, and mosses, in addition to the skin on red-skinned fruits.
 The Wellesley High School track is surrounded by healthy oak trees that drape over both sides of the track.
-As winter snows turn into spring showers, these oak trees undergo a surge of rebirth.
-This fertilization period plays a crucial role in the complex triggering of my anaphylaxis.
+As winter snows turn into spring showers, these oak trees undergo a surge of rebirth, and this fertilization period plays a crucial role in the complex triggering of my anaphylaxis.

 My EIA is triggered by a combination of these allergens.
 For instance, I consume wheat-based foods quite often with no consequent symptoms.
 However, I do experience anaphylaxis when I eat wheat-based foods within two-hours prior to a strenuous workout—that is, one with a minimal or no warm-up, followed by an intense burst of energy like a two-mile sprint, and finished with an insufficient cool down—or no cool down at all.
 The environment plays a pivotal role in the triggering of this anaphylactic response.

 I have learned that this type of training sends a shockwave through my body, otherwise known as "The Perfect Storm".
 This physically unidentifiable reaction occurring inside my body from the wheat-based foods eventually erupts into anaphylactic shock in response to this shockwave.

 WHAT'S MY SOLUTION?